BrianTagle/CS31/README.md

 # CS31
-UCLA CS31 taken with Professor David Smallberg
+UCLA CS31 taken with Professor David Smallberg in Fall 2017
 These are all the projects I completed in the class

 Grades: